 The US housing market is not the cause of the credit crisis and the current woes of the global economy.
-It is simply the symptom of the huge liquidity that was put in place by 'bad' financial engineering and some mistakes in the conduct of monetary policy, especially in the US.
-This liquidity has financed a number of bubbles in the last ten years with a major impact on the economy (internet, housing, and commodities) and a few more (shipping and private equity) with a smaller impact on the economy (see Arestis and Karakitsos 2009b and Karakitsos, 2008).
-From a European perspective micro-economic fundamentals and country specific factors have differentiated the countries in the euro-zone area with housing bubbles emerging in some countries, like Spain, but not in others, like Germany.
-Thus, both a macro- and micro-perspective is needed to understand the full story.
+It is simply the symptom of the huge liquidity that was put in place by "bad" financial engineering and some mistakes in the conduct of monetary policy, especially in the US.
+This liquidity has financed a number of bubbles in the last ten years with a major impact on the economy (internet, housing, and commodities) and a few more (shipping and private equity) with a smaller impact on the economy (see Arestis and Karakitsos, 2009b, and Karakitsos, 2008).
+From a European perspective, micro-economic fundamentals and country-specific factors have differentiated the countries in the euro area, with housing bubbles emerging in some countries, like Spain, but not in others, like Germany.
+Thus, both a macro- and micro-perspective are needed to understand the full story.

-From a macro-perspective liquidity is the real culprit.
-Without this excessive liquidity there would have been no bubbles - no credit, no bubble.
+From a macro-perspective, liquidity is the real culprit.
+Without this excessive liquidity, there would have been no bubbles - no credit, no bubble.
 Although one might point to some errors on the part of the Fed in removing the accommodation bias on a number of occasions in the last ten years, financial engineering has played by far a more important role in creating this prodigious liquidity.
-Financial engineering is deemed in the press as synonymous to fraud - finding loopholes in the law and the regulatory environment to make money - and it is accordingly condemned.
-'Bad' financial engineering has resulted in a 'shadow-banking' that developed and worked in parallel with regulated banking.
-The 'shadow-banking' operated outside the regulation and control of the authorities.
-So, whatever was not allowed in regulated banking was developed in the 'shadow-banking'.
+In the press, financial engineering is deemed synonymous to fraud -finding loopholes in the law and the regulatory environment to make money- and it is accordingly condemned.
+"Bad" financial engineering has resulted in a "shadow-banking" that developed and worked in parallel with regulated banking.
+The "shadow-banking" operated outside the regulation and control of the authorities.
+So, whatever was not allowed in regulated banking was developed in the "shadow-banking".